otvam/pypeec/paper.md

 solutions, avoiding computationally intensive numerical integrals [@hoer_exact;
 @piatek_exact].
-The second advantage is that, due to the regular voxel discretization, many coefficients of the inductance and potential matrices are repeated.
+The second advantage is that, due to the regular voxel discretization, many coefficients of the inductance and potential matrices are redundant.
 The dense matrices are block-Toeplitz Toeplitz-block matrices and feature the following key properties [@fft_multi_solver; @fft_multi_theory]:

 - The block-Toeplitz Toeplitz-block matrices can be embedded into circulant